A Man Was Nearly Electrocuted By His iPhone Charger While He Was Asleep

 Day now charges his iPhone in his kitchen and is warning others not to charge their electronics in their beds as he did for so long, the Post reported

-“From my experience to others, it is not work your life charging your electronics in bed,” he told the Post.
+“From my experience to others, it is not worth your life charging your electronics in bed,” he told the Post.
 “I mean, it’s not worth it.
 I wouldn’t wish what happened to me on my worst enemy.”